aristanetworks/avd/adr/schema/schema-0011-model-unset-default-empty-and-null.md

 default, an explicitly empty collection, and YAML `null` can express different intent.
 Collapsing them into Python false-like values loses information needed for inheritance, deletion, rendering, and serialization.
 Which states must the schema model preserve?

+This record governs presence states in schema-derived models and operations where presence affects merge or inheritance.
+It does not prescribe whether every output renderer must emit empty or defaulted values; each public output contract decides which equivalent states it serializes.

 ## Decision Drivers

 - Inheritance needs to distinguish “not specified” from “specified as empty.”